andreslilloortiz/Mimir/README.md

 # Mimir

-Experimental GraphRAG Pipeline for Knowledge Graph Construction and Querying with Local LLMs.
+Experimental Hybrid GraphRAG Pipeline for Knowledge Graph Construction and Querying with Local LLMs.

 ## About the Project